Accessing WiFi Calling on your device

 Yes.
 WiFi Calling will work when connected to a mobile phone WiFi hotspot.

-Can I make WiFi calls over TPG NBN™?
+Can I make WiFi calls over Internode NBN™?

 Can I use WiFi Calling on a VPN?